cesar-rgon/desktop-app-installer/README.md

   * No need to use 'sudo' in commands because the subscript will be executed as root user.
   * Use common variables supplied by main script as needed.
   * This script must be non-interactive, this means, no echo to monitor, no read from keyboard, no wait confirmation.
-  * No need to execute 'apt-get install -f' command because main script will execute it at the end of installation proccess.

 ---
 [Back to index](#index)